Have Questions?

 Sanford House at Cherry Street is 5.3 miles from Wyoming, MI

-Sanford House at Cherry Street has been providing addiction treatment to individuals who live in and around Wyoming, MI. and who are fighting with alcohol and drug use disorders.
+Sanford House at Cherry Street has been providing addiction treatment to individuals who live in and around Wyoming, Michigan and who are fighting with alcohol and drug use disorders.
 As such, Sanford House at Cherry Street provides a array of services such as group therapy, brief intervention approach, activity therapy, dual diagnosis drug rehab, 12-step facilitation approach, trauma-related counseling and others applying its unique approaches to addiction treatment.

 This center also thinks that each client benefits most from individualized services.
 To this end, it has been specializing in a wide collection of personalized treatments like suicide prevention services, persons with serious mental illness, seniors or older adults, substance abuse education, persons with eating disorders, social skills development and more.
 In the same way, this alcohol and drug rehab offers these treatments in the following settings - inpatient drug treatment, short term drug addiction treatment, outpatient day treatment, inpatient detoxification facilities, long term treatment facilities and more.